 Program of Study

-Upon admission to the Elementary Education Master’s Degree program, a one-on-one faculty advisor is assigned and available to work with you.
+Upon admission to the Elementary Education Master’s Degree program, a one-on-one faculty advisor is assigned and available to work with students.
 The Program of Study document lists the courses.
-See the Program of Study and a Three Year Plan for Master’s Degree Courses linked below.
+See the Program of Study and the current Course Rotation of when courses are offered linked below.

 - ELED (A) Program of Study (Please contact the Office of Student Services (205.348.6073) if you need a readable copy of the program of study.)

-When reading the Program of Study, note that, pairs of courses in this program provide an opportunity for you to focus on a selected graduate-level specialty teaching field (e.g., science, social studies, mathematics, literacy, or language arts).
+When reading the Program of Study, note that pairs of courses in this program provide an opportunity to focus on a selected graduate-level specialty teaching field (e.g., science, social studies, mathematics, literacy, or language arts).
 While one specialty teaching option is required, two specialty options are strongly recommended.

 Transferring Credit Hours